-This area includes the forehead of the horse.
-Start measuring from the base of one ear (back corner of an ear), moving across the forehead to the second ear.
-Do not keep it very tight, it may pull the crown piece forward and disturb the bridle.
+This area covers the forehead of the horse.
+Start measuring from the base of one ear (start in the back corner), moving across the forehead to the second ear.
+Do not keep your tape too tight.
+If your browband is too tight it may pull the crown piece forward and disturb the bridle.

-It is used to keep the bridle in a place and prevent it from sliding to the back side of ears when the rider puts pressure on it.
-It is also used to keep the throat latch fixed on its place.
+The browband is used to keep the bridle in a place and prevent it from sliding to the back side of ears when the rider puts pressure on it.
+It is also used to keep the throat latch fixed in place.
 It is recommended to keep it approximately one inch loose.

-However, don’t make it too loose because you want a perfectly comfortable bridle for our horse charming.
+However, don’t make it too loose – you still want it to be comfortable for your horse.

-Standard sizes of the browband available in the market are:
+Standard sizes of the browbands available on the market are: